jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 * **Parameter choice.** Start with (\alpha=0.5).
 If you need higher fidelity at deeper levels (e.g., 3–5 chars), try 0.6–0.7; watch update cost ((1/(1-\alpha))).
 * **Integer ranges.** Implement a bit‑trie front end: a 64‑bit unsigned splits naturally into 64 levels; GPS updates only a constant expected number of levels; range queries decompose into (\le 2\log U) prefixes—sum their estimates.
 * **Bias/variance tuning.** You can make depth‑dependent (\alpha_\ell) (e.g., slower decay beyond depth 4) by reading more bits from the hash to sample from a *piecewise geometric* distribution; same analysis applies with (q(\ell)=\Pr[L\ge\ell]).
-* **Heavy hitters.** Misra-Gries with capacity 8–16 per node gives good top-k completions; scale estimates by (1/q(|P|)).
-These sketches are nonlinear, so scaling fixes magnitudes but not the set itself—good enough because heavy items stay heavy under the subsample.
+* **Heavy hitters.** A truncate-to-capacity top-k compactor with capacity 8–16 per node gives good completions; scale estimates by \(1/q(|P|)\).
+The summary is nonlinear, so scaling fixes magnitudes but not the set itself—good enough because heavy items stay heavy under the subsample.
+If you need deterministic frequency guarantees, plug in a true Misra-Gries or SpaceSaving variant.

+*Mid-edge HH behavior.* When a query prefix ends in the middle of a compressed edge, we first append the remaining edge label so we can consult the downstream node’s summary.
+Only the suffixes observed at that child participate—updates that stopped exactly at the mid-edge accumulator never enter that HH summary—so the completions you see are always of the form `prefix + remaining_edge + hh_suffix`.
 * **Promotion policy.** If you “promote” certain prefixes to exact maintenance (force \(q=1\)), keep the policy deterministic and shared across shards so merges stay unbiased.
 * **Persistence.** Because decisions are hash‑deterministic, you can **replay** updates idempotently and snapshot/restore cheaply.
 * **Concurrency.** Shard by first byte/edge; merge node‑local counters with lock‑free atomics; the per‑node work is tiny.